hahaheihei09/xiong-lab.github.io/content/authors/Yun Wang/_index.md

   - M.Sc.
 Students
 ---

-Yun Wang is a mechanical major from the College of Agricultural Engineering, Shanxi Agricultural University.
-His main research direction is robotics and 3d printing.
+Yun Wang is a Master's student in Mechanical Engineering at the College of Agricultural Engineering, Shanxi Agricultural University.
+His main research areas are robotics and 3D printing.